heroku/boomerang/README.md

 <body class='no-hook'></body>
 ```

-== Demoing Locally
+## Demoing Locally

-Hook won't work over the `file` protocol, so you need to serve
+Hook won't work over the `file://` protocol, so you need to serve
 it over HTTP.
 If you're on a Mac or Linux, fire up a python
 SimpleHTTPServer and visit
 [localhost:8000/demo.html](http://localhost:8000/demo.html)